PrestaShop/docs/modules/creation/tutorial.md

 Before you start writing code for your PrestaShop module, we recommend reading PrestaShop's [Coding standards]({{< ref "/8/development/coding-standards" >}}).
 Configuring your IDE hints or using [automated tools](https://github.com/PrestaShop/php-dev-tools) can help you make sure you follow the project's standards properly.
 {{% /notice %}}

-Let's create a simple first module; this will enable us to better describe its structure.
+Let's create a first simple module, this will allow us to better describe its structure.
 We will name it **"My module"**.

 First, create the module's folder, in PrestaShop's `/modules` folder.
 Let's call it `mymodule`.
 This will be the module's "technical" name.